HoK-matic/htu21d/README.md

 The original Adafruit library only partially supports Python 2.7, which I am using for my Raspberry Pi-Weatherstation-Project.
 Therefore, I had to modify the library for use with Python 2.7.

 Additionally, I replaced the original function 'read_dewpoint()' by the function 'dewpoint()', which now can be called with temperature and humidity as parameters.
 If the function is called without passing the temperature and/or the relative humidity, the function reads the sensors current value(s).
 For higher accuracy, the dew point is now calculated based on an algorithm published by *Stefan Ochs*.
-This algorithm distinguishes temperatures above or equal 0 deg.
-Celsius from below 0 deg.
+This algorithm distinguishes temperatures above or equal to 0 deg.
+Celsius from temperatures below 0 deg.
 Celsius.
 For further information see: https://www.wetterochs.de/wetter/feuchte.html

 **Warning**: